haroldDOTsh/fulcrum/data-api/README.md

     .findAsync();
 ```

----

 ## Optimizations

-- Use `.bufferSize()` to control memory usage during streaming.
+- Use `.bufferSize()` to control memory usage during streaming
-- Adaptive backpressure prevents overload.
+- Adaptive backpressure prevents overload
-- Tune batch size for updates and deletes to balance throughput and memory.
+- Tune batch size for updates and deletes to balance throughput and memory
-- Use `MemoryPool` for buffer reuse.
+- Use `MemoryPool` for buffer reuse
-- Monitor JVM heap usage and tune garbage collection as needed.
+- Monitor JVM heap usage and tune garbage collection as needed
-- Use indexed fields for joins and filters (SQL, MongoDB).
+- Use indexed fields for joins and filters (SQL, MongoDB)
-- Always use async patterns; never block server threads.
+- Always use async patterns; never block server threads
-- Monitor query latency and throughput, and log slow queries for tuning.
+- Monitor query latency and throughput, and log slow queries for tuning

----

-## Additional Resources

-- See the source code for more advanced usage and backend-specific features.
-- For questions or contributions, open an issue or pull request.